andrewzwicky/TripleAgent/README.rst

 |icon| Triple Agent |py_version| |platform| |license| |build_status|
 ========================================================

-Introduction
-____________
-TripleAgent is a utility to fetch, parse, and analyze the timeline component of SpyParty replays.
+Triple Agent is a utility to parse and analyze the timeline component of SpyParty replays.
+[1]_  The Triple Agent repository also contained pre-parsed games from recent Spy Party competitive events that can be analyzed without spending the time to parse.

-This project aims to parse the timelines from SpyParty replays to provide structured data about gameplay events.
-Triple Agent works by taking screenshots of the timeline and using OCR to read each individual line.
-For each individual line, the time and any optional character or book data is collected.
+Triple Agent works by automatically scrolling and taking screenshots of the timeline of games, but *is not able to directly read timeline content from replay files at this time*.
+This means that parsing does require a computer with SpyParty installed, and may not work will all setups currently.
+[1]_.
+Once the screenshots are taken, optical character recognition (OCR) is used to extract the relevant information and store it as a python object so it can be analyzed.

 Available Data
 ______________